by Pastor Tim Burt

 God is not watching over you with a stick.
 He is not watching over you with the intent of catching you at every mistake.
 But He is always there to speak truth and help you from a position of love.
 God is not an accuser or condemner.
 He is your encourager to lead you into the kind of changes that ushers great blessing in your life.

 The process of change will produce some pain, some guilt, and the need for repentance—maybe every day or even multiple times in a day.
 Sin should produce that.
-But, by sincerely pursuing God and embracing change and repentance, you keep yourself free from sin and instead open yourself to God’s blessing and the transformation God desires to work in you.
+But, by sincerely pursuing God and embracing change and repentance, you’ll in time, keep yourself free from sin and instead produce more and more of God’s desired behavior leading to holiness.
+And you will experience more and more of God’s blessing and the transformation God desires to work in you.

 Blessing is God’s will for you life.
+Holiness is God’s desire for your life.
 You just need to let Him help you get out of your own way!
 Cleanse yourself of filthiness.
 And be careful when eating spaghetti!